 Key Takeaways

-Most of their current content marketing strategy involves pumping out loads of content without ever updating it, which leads to content that sits in organic limbo and underperforms until it starts to decay away from the SERPs.
+Most of their current content marketing strategy involves pumping out loads of content without ever updating it.

-In this article, I’ll show you how to do a content audit to get rid of unnecessary content and increase opportunities for better traffic.
+In this article, I’ll show you how to do a full audit of your content and how to make the most out of it.

 What is the Purpose of a SaaS Content Audit?

-When we do a SaaS content audit, we want to find pages that should be optimized for SEO but aren’t performing right now.
+When we do a SaaS content audit, we want to find pages that are either:

 What to know before you do a full content audit